yanirs/established-remote/README.md

 Pull requests are welcome.
 Please keep the list in alphabetical order.

 **Note:** I started this list as a way of finding companies I may want to work with.
 These days, I work as a remote data scientist with Automattic.
 You can [visit my website](https://yanirseroussi.com/) to read about [my application path](https://yanirseroussi.com/2017/07/29/my-10-step-path-to-becoming-a-remote-data-scientist-with-automattic/) and [my thoughts on the experience so far](https://yanirseroussi.com/2018/11/03/reflections-on-remote-data-science-work/).
-TL; DR: Remote work is awesome! :)
+TL;DR: Remote work is awesome! :)

 ## The list